claudiahW/AwardMe/README.md

 Claudiah Wanjiru

 # Description
-Accolades is a platform where different creators get to  post their works,,,then they get to receive feedback based on certain criteria i.e,,design,usability and content,,.from the different reviewers.
+AwardUs is a platform where different creators get to  post their projects and to receive feedback based on certain criteria i.e,,design,usability and content from the different users.

 ##  Live Link